 What is an ultrasound?

-Why is my child having this test?
+Why is my child having an ultrasound?

-What happens during the test?
+What happens during the ultrasound?

 - Your child may hold on to a favorite toy or blanket during the test for comfort.

-- Remember, your presence is a comfort to your child.
+Remember, your presence is a comfort to your child.
 Please try to plan for alternate care for siblings on the day the test is scheduled.

-What happens after the test?
+What happens after the scan?

-© Copyright 1995-2011 The Cleveland Clinic Foundation.
+© Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 1/6/2011…#13617
+This document was last reviewed on: 1/4/2017…#13617